-Sharpshooter is one of the strongest feats in all of 5E and is absolutely mandatory for any build that focuses on a long bow, short bow, crossbow, or firearms.
-While most narrow focused feats don’t get this high a grade, sharpshooter is so freaking powerful that it would be foolish to grade it any lower.
+Sharpshooter is one of the strongest feats in all of 5E and is absolutely mandatory for any build that focuses on a longbow, shortbow, crossbow, firearms, or any other ranged attack.
+While most narrowly focused feats don’t get this high a grade, Sharpshooter is so freaking powerful that it would be foolish to grade it any lower.

-The sharpshooter feat is located in the original Player’s Handbook, on page 170 of the original PHB for 5E.
+The Sharpshooter feat for 5E is located in the original Player’s Handbook, on page 170.

-In general, the consensus among DMs and players is that sharpshooter is very powerful, but not OP.
-While it can situationally give a player a huge advantage, it’s a necessity for ranged combat classes and has ways clever DMs can mitigate some of the benefits when needed, preventing it from being fully overpowered.
+In general, the consensus among DMs and players is that the 5E Sharpshooter feat is very powerful, but not OP.
+While it can situationally give a player a huge advantage, it’s a necessity for ranged combat classes.
+There are also ways clever DMs can mitigate some of the benefits when needed, preventing it from being fully overpowered.

-A critical hit involves double rolling of a damage die.
-Since the sharpshooter feat doesn’t add damage it is unaffected by critical hits, and does not affect crit hits in any way, either.
+A critical hit doubles the damage dice you roll.
+Since Sharpshooter 5E only adds a fixed amount of damage (10) when power attacking, it is unaffected by critical hits, and it does not affect critical hits in any way either.